 Hot stone massage therapy is the application of hot stones to the body when you are giving a massage.

-Also, interestingly enough, often fair-skinned people can handle a little less heat than people with a little darker skin, or Mediterranean skin.
+Also, interestingly enough, often fair-skinned people can handle a little less heat than people with a little darker or Mediterranean skin.

 Five Benefits of Hot Stone Massage